Holy well

-A holy well or sacred spring is a well, spring or small pool of water revered either in a Christian or pagan context, sometimes both.
+A holy well or sacred spring is a well, spring or small pool of water revered in Christianity, as well as in pagan religions.
 The water of holy wells is often thought to have healing qualities, through the numinous presence of its guardian spirit or Christian saint.
 They often have local legends associated with them; for example in Christian legends, the water is often said to have been made to flow by the action of a saint.
+It may be regarded as holy water.
 Holy wells are often also places of ritual and pilgrimage, where people pray and leave votive offerings.
 In Celtic regions, strips of cloth are often tied to trees at holy wells, known as clootie wells.

 Names

 The term haeligewielle is in origin an Anglo-Saxon toponym attached to specific springs in the landscape; its current use has arisen through folklore scholars, antiquarians, and other writers generalising from those actual 'Holy Wells', which survived into the modern era.
 The term 'holy-hole' is sometimes employed.